h01ger/piuparts/README_pejacevic.txt

 == Installation

-piuparts.debian.org is a setup running on several systems: pejacevic.debian.org, running the piuparts-master instance and an apache webserver to display the results and piu-slave-bm-a.debian.org, running four piuparts-slave nodes to run the actual tests.
+piuparts.debian.org is a setup running on three systems:

+* pejacevic.debian.org, running the piuparts-master instance and an apache webserver to display the results.
+* piu-slave-bm-a.debian.org, running four piuparts-slave nodes to run the actual tests.
+* piu-slave-ubc-01.debian.org, running four piuparts-slave nodes as well.

 === piuparts installation from source